mimergel/sap-hana-vm/README.md

-# SAP HANA VM deployments using Azure Marketplace Images
+# SAP HANA VM deployments
 This Repository can be used with Azure DevOps to deploy a SAP HANA DB 2.0 with the following features:

 * SLES 12 & 15